Universal distribution of the empirical coverage in split conformal prediction: Split conformal prediction

-The intuition here is that the conformity scores measure the ability of the model to make accurate predictions for the calibration sample, which was never touched by the model during its training process.
-Later, the assumed data sequence exchangeability transfers this information about the model's prediction capability from the calibration sample to the sequence of future observables, producing prediction sets with the form to be determined in Proposition \ref{prop:mvp}.
-In the next two examples we leave the expression of the underlying conformity functions implicit.
+Conformity functions are agnostic to the choice of the specific models or algorithms used to construct $\hat{\mu}$, $\hat{\xi}_p$, and $\hat{\pi}$ in Example \ref{ex:scores}.
+The intuition is that the associated conformity scores measure the ability of the model to make accurate predictions on the calibration sample, whose information is not used in the model´s training process, and the assumed data sequence exchangeability transfers this assessment of the model's predictive capacity from the calibration sample to the sequence of future observables.
+The following result is proved in the Appendix.